stirwg/certificates/draft-ietf-stir-certificates.md

 {{X.682}}{{X.683}}.

 The JWT Claim Constraints certificate extension places constraints on the values that are allowed in particular JWT claims.
 This certificate extension is optional, but if present, it constrains the claims that authentication services may included in the PASSporT objects they sign.
+Constraints can be applied in one of two ways:

+1.  mustInclude indicates claims that MUST appear in the PASSporT in addition to iat, orig, dest.
+If absent mustInclude is absent, iat, orig, dest MUST appear in the PASSporT.

+2.  permittedValues indicates that if the claim name is present, the claim MUST contain one of the listed values.

 For example, imagine a PASSporT extension claim called "confidence" with values "low", "medium", and "high".
 If a CA issues to an authentication service a certificate that contains the mustInclude JWTClaimName "confidence" in the "claim" field and "high" in the "permittedValues" feild of the JWT Claim Constraints, then an